-Q: Will there be a reduction in tuition or student fees for the spring semester?
+Q: Will there be a reduction in tuition or student fees?

 SFU remains committed to delivering a high-quality education and learning environment.
 Building on our experience gained in the spring and summer terms, we will ensure that remote learning and teaching continues to provide a high-quality experience.
 Students are still learning the same curriculum from the same faculty, many of whom are already well-versed in delivering curriculum outside of a traditional classroom.

 Students who are learning remotely currently do not have to pay recreation fees or additional fees related to the use of materials in laboratory courses.

 Student Services fees are still being charged because all services are still available.
 Beyond the administrative units required to run the university (recruitment, admissions, student records, accounts, etc.) other supports such as health and counselling, academic advising, career services, financial aid support are all still available.
 For more information on what services are available please visit the student support and resources webpage.

 We recognize that many students are having financial difficulties during this time.
 We are providing options for students to join a payment plan if they cannot pay fees by the extended deadline, and will allow students to register for fall courses if they still owe fees but are on the payment plan.
 More information can be found on the Student Services website.

 Q: What financial support is available to students?

 Any student currently experiencing any food and/or housing insecurity challenges should email firstname.lastname@example.org to arrange a phone call, virtual meeting, or email follow-up with a Student Services case manager.